 In a study that looked into attitudes of elite gymnasts and how they impacted results, researchers found that a tendency to downplay past failures made an athlete more likely to qualify for the Olympics.
 The athletes who didn’t qualify often obsessed over prior mistakes, replaying them in their heads during competitions and becoming more anxious and insecure as a result.

-In a survey that measured the level of perfectionism of insurance agents and compared the results with their annual earnings, Burns found that the perfectionists actually earned less.
+In a survey that measured the level of perfectionism of insurance agents and compared the results with their annual earnings, Burns found that perfectionists earned less.

 One of the reasons why perfectionism doesn’t lead to success is that it impairs performance.
 When the standards you set for work are excessively high, you tend to procrastinate or move at a pace so slow that you miss out on opportunities or lose touch with who or what the work is for.